top of page

 Artist Statement

-living and it is this that gives us a sense of presence as we intersect with what is seen and unseen - known and unknown.
-These works ask us to pause amidst the sea of hypertext in which we are all immersed.
-As our virtual world expands let us not abandon an embodied recognition of the diverse delicacies and inter relationships of our biophysical being.
+These works ask us to pause amidst the sea of digital information and hypertext in which we are immersed.
+As our virtual world expands, they invite us not to abandon an embodied recognition of the delicate interrelationships that sustain our biophysical being.

 DIGITAL PLAY